ansible-collections/ibm_zos_core/docs/source/migration/migration-guide.rst

 --------------

-🚨 Breaking and Non-Breaking Changes
+🚨 Modules: Breaking and Non-Breaking Changes
 ------------------------------------

-Breaking changes are all the module options that have been renamed where the old names will no longer work.
-It also includes any return values which have been renamed.
-Any automation which relies on these value will need to be updated.
+Breaking changes are all the module options that are renamed where the old names does not work.
+It also includes any return values which are renamed.
+Any automation which relies on these values should be updated.

-Non-breaking changes are all the module options that have been renamed for consistency across the collection, but still have the old module option name available as an alias.
+Non-breaking changes are all the module options that are renamed for consistency across the collection, but still have the old module option name available as an alias.
 It is recommended to switch playbook tasks to use the new module names.
-This section also includes new return values.
+This section includes new return values.

 zos_apf